 Notification of a refusal or granting of an application will be given to the applicant, the chief constable, the Licensing Standards Officer and any person who gave a notice of objection or representation.
 A statement of reason can be requested by any person served with such a notice.

 Yes.
 This means that you will be able to act as though your application is granted if you have not heard from the local authority by the end of the target completion period.

 We will charge a fee of £10 that you will pay online to process your application.
-To minimise its costs, we will pass on a 1.80% charge on the value of all payments made by credit card.
+For more information please visit our fees page.

 Legal and Democratic Services